asmuth/brokerd/readme.md

 Fyrehose
 ========

-Fyrehose is a scala-based pub/sub daemon for JSON messages.
-It allows subscribers to filter messages on the server side and to replay their message history.
+Fyrehose is a message broker for JSON data streams.
+It offers a sql-like query frontend that allows you to perform time-range queries (“give me all conversion events where user_lang = fr_FR from five minutes ago until now”) and features unbound/streaming queries (“stream all incoming conversion events where user_lang = en_US”).

 **Synopsis / Example:**

-_publish a few example messages:_
+_Publish a few example messages:_

     echo '{ "action": "signup", "referrer": "ref1" }' | nc -w0 localhost 2323
     echo '{ "action": "signup", "referrer": "ref2" }' | nc -w0 localhost 2323
     echo '{ "action": "signup", "referrer": "ref3" }' | nc -w0 localhost 2323

-_subscribe to all signups where referrer matches /^ref/ from now on:_
+_Subscribe to all signups where referrer matches /^ref/ from now on:_

     echo "stream where action = 'signup' and where referrer = /^ref/" | nc -w0 localhost 2323

-_get the last 5 minutes of signups:_
+_Get the last 5 minutes of signups:_

     echo "stream where action = 'signup' since -5min until now" | nc -w0 localhost 2323